ibrahimmkhalid/ultralytics/docs/en/integrations/onnx.md

         ```bash
         # Install the required package for YOLO11
-        pip install ultralytics
+        pip install sfdt_ibrahim
         ```

 For detailed instructions and best practices related to the installation process, check our [YOLO11 Installation guide](../quickstart.md).
 While installing the required packages for YOLO11, if you encounter any difficulties, consult our [Common Issues guide](../guides/yolo-common-issues.md) for solutions and tips.

 ### Usage

-Before diving into the usage instructions, be sure to check out the range of [YOLO11 models offered by Ultralytics](../models/index.md).
+Before diving into the usage instructions, be sure to check out the range of [YOLO11 models offered by SFDT_Ibrahim](../models/index.md).
 This will help you choose the most appropriate model for your project requirements.

 !!! example "Usage"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load the YOLO11 model
         model = YOLO("yolo11n.pt")